-A 59-year-old female patient come into our office with right ankle pain following a lateral sprain.
+A 59-year-old female patient comes into our office with right ankle pain following a lateral sprain.
 The patient reported she could barely walk without severe ankle pain.

-The patient had unsuccessful treatment with cortisone injections and was being recommended to ankle fusion based on X-ray and MRI finding that suggested osteoarthritis, avascular necrosis of the talus, and synovitis.
+The patient had unsuccessful treatment with cortisone injections and was being recommended for ankle fusion based on X-ray and MRI findings that suggested osteoarthritis, avascular necrosis of the talus, and synovitis.

 The patient received four bone marrow/dextrose treatments over a period of eight months.

-- At third treatment, she reported improved range of motion, less frequent pain, and ability to take two mile walks on hilly, uneven ground, although steep climbs still induced pain.
+- At the third treatment, she reported improved range of motion, less frequent pain, and ability to take two-mile walks on hilly, uneven ground, although steep climbs still induced pain.

 The patient had received prolotherapy at another office in the previous two years but felt that the treatment has reached its maximum ability to heal.

 The patient was diagnosed with osteoarthritis and received five bone marrow/dextrose treatments in each knee at two-month intervals.